Project-MCMLXXXIII/mojos/packages/mojos-webapp/README.md

 # @mojos/webapp

-This package contains the source for the Mojos webapp at [1980.network](https://1980.network).
+This package contains the source for the mojos webapp at [mojos.wtf](https://mojos.wtf).

 ## Quickstart